TRT Global - Türkiye hopes to host Trump, Putin and Zelenskyy amid efforts to end Russia-Ukraine war

 Lavrov had earlier said that Russia proposed holding the second round of negotiations with Ukraine on June 2 in Istanbul.

-In response to Russia’s offer, Ukrainian Foreign Minister Andrii Sybiha confirmed that Kiev is willing to continue peace talks with Russia in Istanbul.
-However, he stressed that Moscow must submit its memorandum with ceasefire proposals in advance, as previously agreed.
+Ukrainian Foreign Minister Andrii Sybiha said on Friday that Kiev is willing to continue peace talks with Russia in Istanbul, but stressed that Moscow must submit its memorandum with ceasefire proposals in advance, as previously agreed.

 On May 16, Russia and Ukraine held their first direct talks in three years in Istanbul, where the two sides notably agreed to a large-scale exchange of prisoners involving a total of 1,000 people from each side.